poulson/Clique/doc/source/symbolic/nested_dissection.rst

    distributed graph, and `tests/Solve.cpp <https://github.com/poulson/Clique/blob/master/tests/Solve.cpp>`__ for its application to the underlying graph of a sparse matrix.

-.. cpp:function:: void NaturalNestedDissection( int nx, int ny, int nz, const DistGraph& graph, DistMap& map, DistSeparatorTree& sepTree, DistSymmInfo& info, int cutoff=128, bool storeFactRecvInd=true )
+.. cpp:function:: void NaturalNestedDissection( int nx, int ny, int nz, const DistGraph& graph, DistMap& map, DistSeparatorTree& sepTree, DistSymmInfo& info, int cutoff=128, bool storeFactRecvInds=true )

    Similar to :cpp:func:`NestedDissection`, but this version is specialized for regular 3D grids where vertices are only connected to their nearest